ambarishg/AZURE-AI-VECTOR-SEARCH/README.md

 The embeddings are created in  `azure_ai_vector_search\output`
 The embeddings are `docvectors.json` and `docvectors_azure.json`

-# Step II : Create Index
+# Step II : Create Index and Insert Documents[ Embeddings and Metadata  ]

 2. Create the index with the notebook `azure_ai_vector_search\notebooks\01.azure_ai_vector_search_index_creation.ipynb`